yueqiw/neurod-io/README.md

 The idea of this game is to make it fun to interact with real-time recordings of neuronal activity in the brain.
 On a touch screen (iPhone/iPad), players tap onto these neurons right when they are "firing" (transient increase of fluorescence as individual neurons are being activated).
 To learn more about the data, visit [Allen Brain Observatory](http://observatory.brain-map.org/).

 The game is written in Python using [Pythonista 3](http://omz-software.com/pythonista/), and can be run on iOS devices under the [Pythonista 3](http://omz-software.com/pythonista/) App.

+Two methods to install the game in Pythonista 3,
+- Download through UI (easy): Install [Pythonista Tools Installer](https://github.com/ywangd/pythonista-tools-installer).
+Navigate to `Games/Neuron-IO` and click `install`.
-To download the game, install [Stash](https://github.com/ywangd/stash) in Pythonista 3 and `git clone https://github.com/yueqiw/ophys-game-ios.git`.
+- Download through Git: Install [Stash](https://github.com/ywangd/stash) shell and `git clone https://github.com/yueqiw/ophys-game-ios.git`.

 Data source:
 © 2016 Allen Institute for Brain Science.
 Allen Brain Observatory.
 Available from: http://observatory.brain-map.org/